izdwuut/gog-picker/README.md

 # Gift of Games Picker for Reddit

 An utility that picks a winner of [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawing in accordance with subreddit [rules](https://www.reddit.com/r/GiftofGames/wiki/rules).
 [The latest release]() is sluggish but works more often than not.
+I'm going to convert the script to a bot and use cache to improve execution time.
 The script uses Python's standard [RNG](https://docs.python.org/3/library/random.html) but I might decide on implementing a [random.org](https://www.random.org/) API.

 The GoG Picker works with Steam giveaways only.